CanyonTurtle/dotfiles/README.md

   * aliases for git, vim
 3. Tmux
   * map prefixer to ctrl-a
+4. Git
+  * many aliases, on shell and git level
+  * gitignore included

 ##Setup
 Clone this repository into your home directory: